gregcope/ABoatMon/README.md

 A reimplementation, and extension of https://github.com/gregcope/piboatmon, as the original consumed too much power.
 This is designed with the following goals;
 * Be very, very low power and
-* Chargable from 12-24V Vehicle
+* Monitor and charge from 12-24V
-* Has a rechargable LIPO battery

 The present version is made from COTS parts to make life easy at the deign/proto stage.
 However the code should be transferable.